brewchetta/phase-3-orm-animal-zoo/README.md

 To get started, run `pipenv install` while inside of this directory.

-Your tables have not been created yet.
-In order to build them, first use `python debug.py` and then use the class method `Animal.create_table()`.
+Only one of the tables, `zoos` has been created so far.
+Additionally the `Zoo` class already has its required functionality and you won't have to build additional methods for it.

-Build out all of the methods listed in the deliverables.
+Build out all of the methods listed in the deliverables for `Animal`.
 The methods are listed in a suggested order, but you can feel free to tackle the ones you think are easiest.
 Be careful: some of the later methods rely on earlier ones.